 - 2 cups heavy cream

 - 1 teaspoon vanilla

-In a small dish, combine 1/3 cup heavy cream and 1 teaspoon gelatin.
+- In a small dish, combine ⅓ cup heavy cream and 1 tablespoon gelatin.
 Whisk to blend and allow to sit 10 minutes.

 - In a saucepan, combine the rest of the heavy cream and sugar.

 - Cook on medium-low heat until the sugar dissolves.

 - Add eggnog and gelatin mixture to the pan.
 Whisk and allow to heat just until it boils.

 - Remove from the heat and pour into ramekins or glass mason jars.